Create and Connect a Micronaut Application to a Google MySQL Database

 --authorized-networks=<DIFFERENT_IP>

-Instead of using the root DB User account, create one for the application to use, as follows:
+Instead of using the root DB User account, create one for the application to use, as follows.
+First define a user password:

 Now that you have your MySQL instance running, create a database as follows: